alquemiste55555/singleswap/README.md

-# SimpleSwap
+# SingleSwap

-`SimpleSwap.sol`  implements uses the Uniswap V3 ISwapRouter interface for executing token swaps from Uniswap liquidity pools.
+`SingleSwap.sol` uses the Uniswap V3 ISwapRouter interface to execute token swaps to/from Uniswap liquidity pools.